What are 'adverse events' and 'emergency use authorisation' in relation to vaccination?

 So far, early data suggests that one potential adverse event we might see is an allergic reaction, though this is considered rare and is being investigated further.

 These processes ensure that any adverse events following vaccination are monitored, that the patient receives the care they need, and that further vaccination is stopped if a significant risk is posed.
-For example, in September 2020 the Oxford-AstraZeneca phase 3 trials followed these processes and temporarily paused all trials while an independent committee reviewed a single adverse event(opens in a new tab) in the UK trial.
-They resumed the trials after receiving official confirmation that it was safe to do so.

 The extensive safety measures for dealing with adverse events mean that even if there are a few during the vaccination rollout, they will be identified and managed, while still preventing a colossal number of deaths and hospitalisations caused by Covid-19.